imaddde867/ClearBox/README.md

 ClearBox is a full-stack secure messaging platform designed with modern security standards and user privacy at its core.
 The application enables real-time communication between users, supports group conversations, and ensures message delivery even when recipients are offline.

+## 📊 Data Architecture & Documentation

+As a data engineering project, ClearBox maintains comprehensive documentation of its data architecture:

+- **Database Schema** - Detailed in `clearbox/docs/database_schema.md`, this document outlines our relational data model with six main tables (Users, Conversations, Conversation Members, Messages, User Contacts, and Notifications) that support the messaging and user management functionality.
+The schema includes entity relationships, security considerations, and field descriptions.

+- **System Architecture** - Documented in `clearbox/docs/system_architecture_diagram.md`, this provides a complete overview of the system's layered architecture:
+  - Client Layer (web browsers and mobile devices)
+  - Presentation Layer (Nginx, load balancing, API gateway)
+  - Application Layer (React frontend, FastAPI backend)
+  - Messaging Layer (MQTT broker for real-time communication)
+  - Data Layer (PostgreSQL database)

+  The documentation includes detailed data flow descriptions showing how user requests are processed through the system layers, authentication mechanisms, and real-time messaging handling.

+These documents are essential for understanding the data engineering aspects of ClearBox, including data storage, retrieval patterns, and system interactions.

 ## ✨ Core Messaging Capabilities

 - **💬 User-to-User Messaging** - Seamless communication between two users with message encryption